Welcome from the CUG Program Committee...

-Welcome to the 49th Cray User Group meeting, CUG 2007 New Frontiers.
-This technical conference provides a unique opportunity for you to exchange problem-solving information and enjoy professional interactions with your Cray Inc. high performance computing system colleagues.
+Welcome to the 50th Cray User Group meeting, CUG 2008 Crossing the Boundaries.
+This technical conference provides a unique opportunity for you to exchange problem-solving information and enjoy professional interactions with your fellow Cray Inc. high performance computing system users.

 The CUG Program Committee has assembled a diverse and impressive array of detail-packed presentations in General and Parallel Technical Sessions, Tutorials, and Special Interest Group (SIG) meetings.
 Furthermore, Cray, Inc. is committed to having many technical experts on hand throughout the entire program.
 In addition, we expect many of Cray’s vendor partners to participate in the technical program and to be available for informal discussions.